luxdvie/electro-dm/README.md

 This is a platform that starts with a laptop running NodeJS and Angular apps.
 From there, we add the following components to build an immersive D&D experienced.

+- Laptop facing the DM
+- iPad, TV, or other web device facing the Players
 - Loud speaker connected to laptop
 - Spotify Playlists, Sound Effects
 - Phillips Hue Lights (optional)